Gunmen targeted Australia’s Jewish community in a deadly mass shooting. Here’s what we know

 “There was a sense of disbelief that something like this could happen in Australia.”

+Twenty-seven people are being treated in hospitals across Sydney after being injured in the mass shooting, according to an update from New South Wales Health on Monday.

+This number is lower than the previous update from New South Wales premier Chris Minn, who said there were 38 people being treated in hospital.

-Twenty-nine people were injured and taken to hospitals around the city.
-New South Wales Police were unable to confirm the ages of those killed and injured but earlier specified that children and families were attending the event.
+New South Wales Police earlier specified that children and families were attending the event.
+The victims are between the ages of 10 to 87, according to the New South Wales premier.

 Hero praised